 We ask that you please notify us prior to coming to the Center if you are experiencing signs of COVID-19 or other illness, have potentially been exposed to COVID-19, or have tested positive for COVID-19.
 Thank you for your cooperation.
 Please go to Patient Health Information tab and click on Disease Management for more information.

-ASC's deliver quality care during the COVID-19 Pandemic
+Keeping you safe during the COVID-19 Pandemic

 Seaford Endoscopy receives national quality award for healthcare